python-cmd2/cmd2/docs/examples/first_app.md

     sys.exit(c.cmdloop())
 ```

-We have a new class `FirstApp` which is a subclass of `cmd2.Cmd`{.interpreted-text role="class"}.
+We have a new class `FirstApp` which is a subclass of [cmd2.Cmd][].
 When we tell python to run our file like this:

 ```shell
 $ python first_app.py